 Injured Maritime Worker?
-Talk to a Mississippi Jones Act Attorney
+Talk to a Mississippi Maritime Lawyer Today

-Mississippi is named after the Mississippi River which flows from Minnesota to Louisiana where it eventually empties into the Gulf of Mexico.
-With the large number of ships, barges and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a major force in the state’s economy.
-Maritime accidents are a common occurrence in Mississippi considering the heavy commercial activity that takes place on the Mississippi River and other bodies of water flowing through the state, such as the Tennessee-Tombigbee Waterway, Pascagoula River and Pearl River.
-When maritime accidents occur, especially barge accidents, the an experienced Mississippi Jones Act lawyer is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula and all other parts of the state.
+Mississippi is named after the Mississippi River, which flows from Minnesota to Louisiana and eventually empties into the Gulf of Mexico.
+With many ships, barges, and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a significant force in the state’s economy.
+Unfortunately, maritime accidents are common in Mississippi, considering the heavy commercial activity on the Mississippi River and other bodies of water flowing through the state, such as the Tennessee-Tombigbee Waterway, Pascagoula River, and Pearl River.
+When maritime accidents occur, especially barge accidents, an experienced Mississippi Maritime lawyer is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula, and all other parts of the state.

-Our Jones Act law firm has more than 40 years of experience advocating for the rights of seaman, maritime workers and oil rig workers who have been injured across the entire nation.
-We are a top-notch legal team dedicated to helping victims and their families collect the compensation they need to recover from serious maritime and offshore accidents.
+Our Jones Act law firm has more than 40 years of experience advocating for the rights of seaman, maritime workers, and oil rig workers who have been injured across the nation.
+We are a top-notch legal team dedicated to helping victims and their families collect the compensation they need to recover from severe maritime and offshore accidents.

 Mississippi Maritime Workers Have Important Legal Rights and Remedies

 For instance, if you are classified as a seaman under the Jones Act, you will have the right to collect maintenance and cure benefits from your employer until you reach “maximum medical cure.”
 Unfortunately, employers in the maritime industry are known for trying to keep maintenance benefits as low as possible.
-Even though these payments are meant to cover your daily costs of living on land, maintenance payments generally only range between $15 and $40 per day which is certainly not enough to cover your offshore living costs.
-At the Willis Law Firm we know the Jones Act and we will do everything possible to help ensure you receive the maximum maintenance benefit available along with any other payments you may be entitled to under your contract.
+Therefore, even though these payments are meant to cover your daily living costs on land, maintenance payments generally only range between $15 and $40 per day, which is certainly not enough to cover your offshore living costs.
+At the Willis Law Firm, we know the Jones Act, and we will do everything possible to help ensure you receive the maximum maintenance benefit available and any other payments you may be entitled to through workers’ compensation.

 Which Laws Protect Me?

-An array of maritime laws have been enacted to protect workers and other individuals who are injured on or near the water.
-When you are involved in a maritime accident, it is critical to discuss your case with a skilled admiralty attorney who can help you navigate the laws and recover the compensation you are legally entitled to.
+An array of maritime laws have been enacted to protect workers and injured individuals on or near the water.
+When you are involved in a maritime accident, it is critical to discuss your case with a skilled Mississippi maritime attorney who can help you navigate the laws and recover the compensation you are legally entitled to.
 Depending upon the circumstances of your accident, you may be able to file multiple legal claims against different parties who are responsible for your injuries.

 Jones Act Claims Against Employers

-Under the Jones Act an employer can be held liable for almost any unsafe condition on a ship or vessel in navigable waters.
-If a seaman is injured on the job due to the negligence of the employer or a fellow crew member, the seaman will have the right to file a Jones Act negligence action against the employer.
-For example, if you slip on an oil spill, trip over debris on deck, fall or are injured by equipment that your employer failed to properly maintain, you may be able file a negligence lawsuit to recover damages from your employer.
+Under the Jones Act, an employer can be held liable for almost any unsafe condition on a ship or vessel in navigable waters.
+In addition, if a seaman is injured on the job due to the employer’s negligence or a fellow crew member, the seaman will have the right to file a Jones Act negligence action against the employer.
+For example, if you slip on an oil spill, trip over debris on deck, fall, or are injured by equipment that your employer failed to maintain correctly, you may be able to file a negligence lawsuit to recover damages from your employer.

 General Maritime Claims Against Vessel Owners

-Under General Maritime Law, ship and vessel owners have an absolute duty to provide a “seaworthy” vessel to members of the crew.
-This generally means that the vessel and its equipment must be in safe and proper working order.
+Under General Maritime Law, ship and vessel owners have an absolute duty to provide a “seaworthy” vessel to crew members.
+This generally means the vessel and equipment must be in safe and proper working order.
 If a worker is injured due to an unseaworthy condition on the vessel, the ship or vessel owner can be held liable.
-Countless conditions can give rise to an unseaworthiness claim ranging from worn out equipment and improperly designed tools, to a lack of posted warning signs and insufficient safety devices.
+Countless situations can give rise to an unseaworthiness claim ranging from worn-out equipment and improperly designed tools to a lack of posted warning signs and insufficient safety devices.

 Outer Continental Shelf Lands Act (OCSLA) and Other Maritime Acts

-If your injuries were caused by a third party, such as a contractor, product manufacturer, equipment supplier or a maintenance and repair company, you may also be able to file a legal action against the third party defendant.
-For example, if you are injured by a defective piece of machinery you can file a product liability action against the company that manufactured the defective product that caused your injury.
-Similarly, if a maintenance and repair company fails to properly service and repair a piece of equipment on your vessel and you are injured, you may be able to file a third party negligence lawsuit against the company.
+If your injuries were caused by a third party, such as a contractor, product manufacturer, equipment supplier, or a maintenance and repair company, you might also be able to file a legal action against the third party defendant.
+For example, if a defective piece of machinery injures you, you can file a product liability action against the company that manufactured the defective product that caused your injury.
+Similarly, if a maintenance and repair company fails to properly service and repair a piece of equipment on your vessel and you are injured, you may be able to file a third-party negligence lawsuit against the company.

-A Mississippi Jones Act Lawyer at Our Firm Understands What You’re Going Through
+A Mississippi Maritime Lawyer at Our Firm Understands What You’re Going Through

 Barges are common vessels used in Mississippi waterways.
-Sometimes barges experience malfunctions that can cause significant damages, injuries, and loss of life.
-Below, our Mississippi Jones Act lawyer discusses the four common issues that cause barges to malfunction and lead to resulting injuries.
+Unfortunately, sometimes barges experience malfunctions that can cause significant damages, injuries, and loss of life.
+Below, our Mississippi Maritime lawyer discusses the four common issues that cause barges to malfunction and lead to resulting injuries.

 Four Common Causes of Injuries on Vessels